Large-Scale Maintenance and Unit Commitment: A Decentralized Subgradient Approach: Experimental Results

 \section{Experimental Results}

 For our experiments, we used \verb|Gurobi 7.5| \cite{gurobi} for solving the MIQP problem represented by (\ref{eq:OPT}) on each node.
+All our experiments were run with 128GB of memory on a state of the art super computer \cite{PACE}.
 We evaluate our model on the IEEE 3012 bus case with data derived from \verb|MATPOWER| library \cite{matpower}.
-In order to model the regions, we utilize the region decompositions as well as the data provided in \cite{javad} for the IEEE 3012 bus case for 150 generators.
+In order to model the regions, we utilize the region decompositions as well as the data provided in \cite{javad} for the IEEE 3012 bus case for 150 generators. {In all our experiments, the penalty terms $\rho_{\theta}, \rho_f$ and $\rho_p$ are fixed at a value of 1.}